Sunday May 21st at 5pm : Rendez-vous Musical #29 | Special Fête de la Cité

 Concert saxophonist, avid chamber musician, and versatile music educator, Alyssa Hoffert has performed extensively throughout the United States and Europe.
 She holds an MM in Saxophone Performance from the Hartt School and a B.S in Music Education cum laude from Case Western Reserve University/the Cleveland Institute of Music.
 Hoffert is currently studying saxophone at the Conservatoire à Rayonnement Régional de Boulogne-Billancourt in Paris under the tutelage of Jean-Michel Goury.
 She is also a Conn-Selmer endorsed artist and performs on Selmer (Paris) saxophones and mouthpieces.

 Wilson Poffenberger is a saxophonist and educator based out of the United States.
-A strong advocate for new music, Wilson premiered has new works for the saxophone is both the United States and Europe.
+A strong advocate for new music, Wilson has premiered new works for the saxophone in both the United States and Europe.
 Wilson is pursuing the Cycle D’Orientation Professionnelle at the Conservatoire à Rayonnement Régional de Boulogne-Billancourt under the tutelage of Jean-Michel Goury.

 Join the Facebook event to follow news of the concert.